Memorials and services for the Canterbury earthquakes: 2021 memorial service

 A memorial service was held at the Canterbury Earthquake National Memorial on 22 February 2021 to mark ten years since the earthquake and was attended by Christchurch Mayor Lianne Dalziel, Governor-General Dame Patsy Reddy and Prime Minister Jacinda Ardern.
 A minute's silence was held at 12:51 pm, and the names of all the victims were read aloud by Christchurch residents and first responders, before a wreath laying ceremony at the memorial.
+At the request of the prime minister, the New Zealand flags on all government and public buildings throughout the country were flown at half-mast.